codykrieger/dotvim/README.md

 curl https://github.com/codykrieger/dotvim/raw/master/bootstrap.sh -o - | sh
 ```

 In most cases, that'll do it!

+## Problem???

-If you encounter an error like the following
-when attempting to run vim or gvim:
+If you encounter an error like the following when attempting to run vim or
+gvim:

 ```
 Vim: Caught deadly signal SEGV...
 ```

 Then see the Command-T section at the bottom of the readme, or just uncomment
-lines 2-4 in the ```vimrc``` file to disable Command-T.`
+lines 2-4 in the ```vimrc``` file to disable Command-T.

 Plugins & Customizations
 ========================